MidnightsFX/Valheim_Armory/ValheimArmory/README.md

   | Flint Sword | Workbench | Meadows | `VAFlint_Sword` | ![flint sword icon](https://i.imgur.com/8PEvo8I.png) |
   | Chitin Sword | Workbench | Blackforest | `VASwordChitin` | ![chitin sword icon](https://i.imgur.com/HtNvGaA.png) |

-  * Chitin Sword (Abyssal Sword) is an early game sword sitting between bronze and iron but with the unique difference of inflicting some blunt damage, making it less useless against all of the enemies in the swamp
 </details>

 <details>